Signed in as:

 filler@godaddy.com

-In Georgia, “Sine Die” marks the last day of the General Assembly’s Annual Legislative Session.
+"Sine Die” (pronounced SY-nee DYE or SIN-ee DEE) The body’s work for that session is "officially concluded," marking the last day of the Georgia General Assembly’s Annual Legislative Session.
 After this day, no further legislative action can take place unless the governor calls a special session.
-It is often a hectic day as lawmakers push to finalize bills before the deadline.

 Many Atlanta-based artists, brands, and community leaders participate in 404 Day to showcase the city’s pride and creativity.

-With Sine Die marking the final push for bills in the General Assembly, the block party serves as both a celebration of Atlanta’s identity and a call to action for civic participation.
+With Sine Die marking the final push for bills in the General Assembly, the festivities serve as both a celebration of Atlanta’s identity and a call to action for civic participation.

-Join us on this powerful Day as we come together on legislative issues impacting our communities.
+Join us on this powerful Day and Weekend as we come together on legislative issues impacting our communities.

 Powered by Cannabis Access Reform & Education